apache/guacamole-manual/src/jdbc-auth.md

 `guacamole_connection_parameter` table associated with its corresponding connection.
 This table contains the following columns:

+The `guacamole_connection_parameter` table has the following columns:

 `connection_id`
-: The `connection_id` value from the connection this parameter is for.
+: The `connection_id` value for the associated connection.

 `parameter_name`
-: The name of the parameter to set.
-This is the name listed in the documentation for the protocol specified in the associated connection.
+: The parameter's name, as listed in the protocol documentation.

 `parameter_value`
-: The value to assign to the parameter named.
-While this value is an arbitrary string, it must conform to the requirements of the protocol as documented for the connection to be successful.
+: The value assigned to the parameter.
+This should conform to the requirements of the protocol for the connection to be successful.

-Adding a connection and corresponding parameters is relatively easy compared to adding a user as there is no salt to generate nor password to hash:
+To add a connection and its corresponding parameters, follow these steps:

 ```mysql
 -- Create connection